Judy Chicago: A Retrospective

 Contemporary Art at the de Young museum

 Overseen by Claudia Schmuckli, the Museums’ contemporary art program launched in 2016 to present the work of living artists in dialogue with the Museums’ unique buildings and permanent collections.
 In the program’s first four years, installations by Carsten Nicolai/Alva Noto, Hilary Lloyd, Leonardo Drew, DIS, Ranu Mukherjee, and Matt Mullican transformed the de Young’s Wilsey Court.
 At the Legion of Honor, Urs Fischer, Sarah Lucas, Lynn Hershman Leeson, Julian Schnabel, and Alexandre Singh each presented exhibitions in dialogue with the architecture and the collection of works by Auguste Rodin.
-The latest exhibition in the program, Uncanny Valley: Being Human in the Age of AI, is on view at the de Young museum through June 2021.
+The latest exhibition in the program, Uncanny Valley: Being Human in the Age of AI, investigated effects of the growing human dependence on artifical intelligence.

 Media Sponsor: San Francisco Chronicle